jfquestiaux/consent-fabrik-form-plugin/README.md

 You can use it for **contacts forms**, asking confirmation to the user filling the form that you are authorized to process his personal data according to your terms of services.
 This is done through an **unchecked checkbox**, preceded by a custom text asking for consent.
 This custom text can include a link to your terms of services or any URL.
-Once the file is submitted, the consent is recorded in a table in the Joomla! main database (#__fabrik_pricvacy).
+Once the file is submitted, the consent is recorded in a table in the Joomla! main database (#__fabrik_privacy).
 The record includes:
 * the date of the submission
 * a reference to the Fabrik list ID, so you can pre-filter the records in case you have several tables recording personal datas you wish to track consent
 * a reference to the form ID